-An original and eight (8) copies of the completed application form, abstract, narrative, appendices, and one (1) copy each of the signed Statement of Assurances and most recent A-133 audit report are required for final submission.

-The proposal must be received in the Office of Institutional Effectiveness and Planning of the ACHE no later than 4:00 p.m. on September 20, 2010.
-Announcement of grants to be awarded is expected by January 7, 2011.
+An original and nine (9) copies of the completed application form, abstract, narrative, appendices, and one (1) copy each of the signed Statement of Assurances and most recent A-133 audit report are required for final submission.
+The proposal must be received in the Office of Institutional Effectiveness and Planning of the ACHE no later than 4:00 p.m. on September 16, 2011.
+Announcement of grants to be awarded is expected by January 6, 2012.

-In submitting proposals for overnight delivery, use a commercial delivery service such as UPS, FedEx, Airborne Express, etc. Do not use USPS overnight express mail.
-USPS does not deliver directly to the ACHE office mail requiring delivery verification, including certified, registered, and overnight express mail.
+In submitting proposals for overnight delivery, use a commercial delivery service such as UPS, FedEx, Airborne Express, etc. Do not use USPS overnight express mail; USPS does not deliver certified, registered, or overnight express mail directly to ACHE.